-How conferences are evolving in 2026 – and what planners should prioritise to stay ahead
+How conferences are evolving – and what planners should prioritise to stay ahead

 Conferences are firmly back in the corporate calendar, but the environment they are operating in has changed.
 Budgets remain under scrutiny, attendance is less predictable, and delegates are more selective about where they invest their time.
-In 2026, simply securing a strong speaker line-up and a central London postcode will not be enough.
+Simply securing a strong speaker line-up and a central London postcode will not be enough.

 The conferences that succeed will be those designed around engagement, flexibility and measurable, lasting impact.